i05nagai/memorandum/language/english_speaking.md

             * WHen will the new factory come online
 * query
     * If you have any queries about yoru treatment, the doctor will answer them
+    * What was their response to your query?
+* footling
+    * silly or not important
+    * He could always do something useful instead of wasting my time with footing queries
+    * I've got a query about my tax
+    * we have received many written queries about the product
+    * v
+        * to ask questions, especially in order to check if something is true or correct
+        * a few students have queried their marks
+        * She queried whether three mo
 * downcast
     * unhappy
         * I thought you were looking a little downcast this morning